paul-hammant/tbd/content/observed-habits/index.md

 ## Thin vertical slices

-Where possible stories or tasks that has been pulled from the backlog should be achievable by a developer or pair of developers in a short period of time, and in a small amount of commits.
+Where possible stories or tasks that has been pulled from the backlog should be achievable by a developer or pair of developers in a short period of time, and in a small number of commits.
 They should also transcend all the apparent tiers of the stack, and not have to jump between developers with specialized knowledge in order to be able to completed.
 The Agile industry donates the INVEST{{< ext url="https://en.wikipedia.org/wiki/INVEST_(mnemonic)" >}} principle as well as "Thin Vertical Slices"{{< ext url="http://www.scruminc.com/wp-content/uploads/2015/06/User-Stories-2.0.pdf" >}} for this purpose, and that